 A warm welcome to Katherine Jalaty from Making Chicken Salad.
-We’ll hand the reins over to her for now, so she can let us in on this fantastic beginners’ felting project.
-Over to you Katherine…
+We’ll hand the reins over to her for now, so she can let us in on this fantastic beginners’ needle felting project.
+Over to you Katherine…s by Katherine Jalaty of Making Chicken Salad is the perfect beginner’s needle felting project.

 This is a quick needle felting project to spruce up any handbag or piece of luggage.
 It’s an ideal starter project, and great practice if you’re thinking of trying out the needle felted doglets in issue 13 of Mollie Makes.
 These fruity felt decorations are easy to make.
 Give them a go!